Anto236/alx-low_level_programming/0x02-functions_nested_loops/README.md

 3. checks for lower case characters and prints them. otherwise it prints 0
 4. checks for letters and prints them.
 5. Prints the sign of a number
+6. computes the absolute value of an integer.